Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 Health Considerations & Lifespan

-Generally, these are hardy cats that live 12 to 14 years.
+Generally, these are hardy cats.
+TICA lists life expectancy as 12-18+ years, with many Chausies landing in the middle of that range and their early-to-mid teens a reasonable average to plan for.
 Because the breed isn't "over-refined" or extremely inbred, they don't have a laundry list of genetic health nightmares.

 Is the Chausie Cat Right for You?